osmcode/osm-testdata/README.md

 Each test case is in its own directory.
 It contains the following files:

 * `data.osm` - the test data itself
+* `labels.osm` - labels for documentation of test cases in OSM format
 * `README` - description of the test
 * `result` - contains either the word "valid" or "invalid" to signify whether the data in the file is valid, ie it must be parseable by any OSM